BorisTheBrave/sylves/docs/articles/grids/index.md

 ## Prism Grids

-"Prism" are when you take a 2d polygon, and extrude it into a 3d shape.
+"Prisms" are when you take a 2d polygon, and extrude it into a 3d shape.
 This can convert 2d grids into 3d ones, usually with the z-cordinate being the "layer", i.e. offset from the original grid.

 <table>